jthmiller/eDNA-metabarcoding-intro/README.md

 - Specifying multiple forward/reverse primers vs primer pair with wobble for rbcl
 - Choosing the ```--p-trunc-len-f``` and ```--p-trunc-len-r``` from the quality plots.
 This step has the potential to impact results across workflows/users.
     - Truncating too short --> reads will not merge up.
     - Truncating too long --> more ASVs due to more sequencing errors at ends of reads.
+- Minimum overlap ```--p-min-overlap``` at denoising will

 To do:
 - add diat.barcode tree and reference database